bjlkeng/wsl-setup/README.md

   https://docs.nvidia.com/cuda/wsl-user-guide/index.html
 * Manually run `start_ssh.ps1` script once your computer boots up (couldn't quite figure out how to get it to run on boot, maybe it's because I don't have Windows 11 Pro?).
-Script does a few things
+Script does a few things:
     * Starts sshd on WSL on boot (ensure you have it installed on WSL)
     * Extract the IP address of the wsl (changes on each boot)
     * Proxies {ssh, Grafana} your public address (e.g. Wifi) to the wsl box